gravity-technologies/grvt-ts-sdk/README.md

 // Signing options for generating the signature as the third argument for the transfer API
-// Note: nonce must be non-negative and expiration must be within 30 days const signingOptions: ISigningOption = {
+// Note: nonce must be non-negative and expiration must be within 30 days const signingOptions: ISigningOptions = {
   nonce: 12345,
   expiration: '1746093221289693252'
 };